Fiber Optic Cable Types: Single Mode vs Multimode Fiber Cable

 Fabrication methods for VCSEL based transceivers that are optimized for use with multimode fibers are more easily manufactured into array devices and are lower cost than equivalent single-mode transceivers.
 Despite the use of multiple fiber lanes and multi-transceivers arrays, there are significant cost savings over single-mode technology employing single or multichannel operation over simplex-duplex connectivity.
 Multimode fiber system offers the lowest system cost and upgrade path to 100G for standard-based premises applications using parallel-optic based interconnects.

 Single-mode optical fiber often costs less than multimode fiber.
-When building a 1G fiber optic network that you want to be able to go to 10G or faster on eventually, the savings on cost of fiber for single-mode saves about half-price.
+When building a 1G fiber optic network that you want to be able to go to 10G or faster on eventually, the savings on the cost of fiber for single-mode saves about half-price.
 While the multimode OM3 or OM4 fiber increases 35% in cost for SFP modules.
 The single-mode optics are more expensive, but the labor costs of replacing the multimode are significantly higher, especially if that followed OM1—OM2—OM3—OM4.
 If you are willing to look at used ex-Fibre Channel SFPs, the price of single-mode 1G drops through the floor.
 If you have the budget and need for 10G short connections, the economics at last check still support multimode.
 Keep an eye on those economics though, as history suggests that the price premium for single-mode will drop.

 Q: What is better single mode or multimode fiber type?

-A: As has mentioned above, single mode fiber and multimode fiber cable have their own advantages on cost and applications.
+A: As has been mentioned above, single mode fiber and multimode fiber cable have their own advantages on cost and applications.
 There is no such thing that single mode optical fibers are better than multimode ones.
 Just choosing the best-fit one for your applications is ok.

 Q: Can I mix single mode and multimode fiber type?